AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

 Information about mounted ext4 file systems can be found in /proc/fs/ext4.
-Each mounted filesystem will have a directory in /proc/fs/ext4 based on its device name (i.e., /proc/fs/ext4/hdc or /proc/fs/ext4/dm-0).
+Each mounted filesystem will have a directory in /proc/fs/ext4 based on its device name (i.e., /proc/fs/ext4/hdc or /proc/fs/ext4/sda9 or /proc/fs/ext4/dm-0).
 The files in each per-device directory are shown in Table 1-12, below.

 .. table:: Table 1-12: Files in /proc/fs/ext4/<devname>